What Is GPT and How Will It Be Used for Customer Service?

 Verint and GPT Models

-Verint Da Vinci focuses on creating a business translation layer so that your bots can speak in terms specific to your business and brand.
+Verint Da Vinci focuses on creating a business translation layer so your bots can speak in terms specific to your business and brand.
 Here are a few of the tools that make that happen:

 • Intent Classifier: Predict the speaker’s intention for an utterance, incorporating specific knowledge of your business terminology